Related Information

 Mission Statement

-To Promote and Advocate for Efficient and Competitive Shipping and Maritime Services in Eastern, Central and Southern Africa.
+To Promote and Advocate for Efficient and Competitive Shipping and Maritime Services in Eastern, Southern and Northern Africa.

 MANDATE